lewagon/dotfiles/04-Front-End/04-Middleman/03-Flat-dynamic-view/README.md

 You must **restart your server when you change the config** (config is only loaded when you launch the server).

 Create the dynamic template `/flats/show.html.erb`.
-In this ERM template, `owner` will be dynamic and worth `"romain"`, `"seb"`, `"anne"`, etc.. depending on the URL.
-You can then read in the hash `data.flats` to access the info of corresponding flat, like below:
+In this ERB template, `owner` will dynamically change to `"romain"`, `"seb"`, `"anne"`, etc.. depending on the URL.
+You can then extract from the hash `data.flats` infos about the owner's flat:

 ```erb